Ashitemaru/Neural-OpenIE/README.md

 # Neural Open Information Extraction

+This repository stores codes that I use for *Open Relation Extraction*(The work I am doing in THUNLP).

+## First stage

-This repository stores codes that I use to reproduce the paper *Neural Open Information Extraction*.
+Try to reproduce the paper *Neural Open Information Extraction*.
+I have used OpenNMT and Transformers for it.
+The codes are stored in `OpenNMT-version` and `Transformers-version` folder.

-Now I have completed the modules with OpenNMT.
-Preprocessing is under construction.
+## Second stage

+Use BART to do open relation extraction.
+Using The dataset FewRel now.